• Facebook

 These roasted mushrooms are drizzled with a garlic and herb butter, then baked at high heat until tender.
 A super easy side dish that always gets rave reviews!

-Whenever I go to a steakhouse, I order the garlic butter mushrooms, they’re one of my all-time favorite side dishes.
+Whenever I go to a steakhouse, I order the garlic butter mushrooms, they’re one of my favorite side dishes.
 I make my own steakhouse style mushrooms at home with this super easy roasted mushrooms recipe.
 The recipe takes just 5 minutes to put together which is always a plus!

 • You can slice or halve your mushrooms if you prefer for them to be in smaller pieces; simply reduce the baking time accordingly.